 When choosing an editorial training program, make sure that it is taught by an editor with experience and who has a deep understanding of the industry.
 Whether you want to learn how to proofread, copyedit, or line edit, there are online courses that provide you with the necessary training so you can learn and get your editing side hustle off the ground quickly.

 You should also invest in courses that show you how to start and run an editorial business.
 Knowing how to fix an error is one part of being successful.
 The other part is knowing how to market yourself, how to manage projects, and how to grow your business.
-Our courses, High-Level Proofreading Pro and The Art of Line Editing, prepare you with the skills and business lessons you need to thrive.
+Our courses, High-Level Proofreading And Copyediting Pro, The Art of Line Editing and Advanced Editing And Manuscript Evaluation prepare you with the skills and business lessons you need to thrive.

 To build on these seven tips, you can learn my 4-step framework to starting a freelance editorial business.
 I’ve helped thousands of people become professional proofreaders and editors, and this free masterclass was their starting point.